arveds/Send-O365MailMessage/README.md

 ## Solution
 Long story told short:
+### Dual Stack
+there are two options to solve this, the GraphAPI and SMTP OAUTH.
+The default is sending with the GraphAPI.
+With the -SendWithSMTP switch you can change to send via SMTP/OAUTH.

 ### Azure AD App registration
 The solution I propose is to register one(!)
 App for all clients in AzureAD (Public App / User credentials)
 With the following properties: